openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/gesture-event-handling.md

 **_Note:_** _The frequency of the update phase depends on the runtime’s environment.
 Some operating system and hardware combinations do not relay updates at all._

-Gesture phase is “all” for simple gesture events
+Gesture phase is "all" for simple gesture events

 Some gesture event objects do not track individual phases of the gesture event, and instead populate the event object’s phase property with the value all.
 The simple gestures swipe and two-finger tap do not track the event by multiple phases.
 The phase property of the event object for an InteractiveObject listening for the gestureSwipe or gestureTwoFingerTap events is always all once the event is dispatched: